 From the list, you can see that the best time for an Alaskan fishing adventure is from July to August, which are the warmest summer months in Ketchikan.
 This period is when many types of fish are active, giving you better chances of a good haul.

 Finally, choose your lure or bait depending on the fish you’re after to maximize your catch.

 Different kinds of fish are attracted to different scents, determining the kind of bait you use.
 Long-time anglers give reliable, research-backed advice as to what lure works best for which fish.
 For example, the U.S. National Marine Fisheries Service found out that herring aren’t good baits for halibut.
 The softness of the fish makes it crumble quickly.

 Fresh salmon makes the best bait for halibut.
 Its scent is very attractive, allowing you to quickly lure game.
 But it’s also tough enough to last for several line casts.
 For freshwater salmon, salmon eggs are the top bait option.

 Lastly, remember to check the weather on the day of your trip.
 This ensures that you can get in and out of fishing locations, especially the remote ones.
-Cover all of your bases – gear, equipment, and your fishing skills – and you can count on a bountiful catch.
+Cover all of your bases – ice fishing boots, gear, equipment, and your fishing skills – and you can count on a bountiful catch.